Skip to main content

 How to Get a Real Rebuild Estimate

-Do not rely on your insurer's calculator.
-Get an independent estimate from a licensed general contractor who builds homes in your area.
-Ask them: "If my home was destroyed and you had to rebuild it from the foundation up, with current code compliance, what would it cost?"
-Get this in writing.
+An independent estimate from a licensed general contractor who builds homes in the area is usually more accurate than the calculator the agent or carrier used at issuance.
+A common question to ask the contractor is something like: “If this home was destroyed and you had to rebuild it from the foundation up, with current code compliance, what would it cost?”
+Many policyholders ask for that estimate in writing.

 The estimate should include: